 For people who experience very frequent herpes recurrences, suppressive antiviral therapy, which reduces the frequency of herpes recurrences, can help reduce the impact the herpes recurrences can have on sexual activity and may reduce the risk of herpes transmission (see Information on 'suppressive therapy').

 Genital herpes is not hereditary.
-HSV (HSV-1 and HSV-2) has no effect on fertility and is not transmitted via men’s sperm or women’s ova (eggs).
+HSV (HSV-1 and HSV-2) has no effect on fertility and is not transmitted via sperm or egg cells.

 Women with genital herpes can experience a safe pregnancy and vaginal childbirth.
 This is especially so when a woman has a diagnosis of genital herpes prior to becoming pregnant.
 In the situation when the mother already has a history of genital herpes, she will have antibodies circulating in her blood which will protect the baby during the pregnancy and delivery.

 Genital herpes in either parent does not affect babies/children and there is little risk of herpes transmission as long as normal hygiene is ensured.